 Rather than rushing out to buy text-books or a curriculum when beginning to home educate, many families find that it’s best to begin with a period of ‘deschooling’.
-If your child has had problems in school such as bullying, or exam stress, it’s particularly important to take time to relax together as a family, to read, to discuss issues, to talk about goals and ambitions, and to think about what education means to you.
-Deschooling refers to a change in worldview, as we and our children discover that learning can happen in multiple ways outside a classroom setting.
+This is particularly important if your child has had problems in school such as bullying, or severe exam stress.
+You need to take time to relax together as a family, to read, and to discuss issues.
+During this period you can talk about goals and ambitions.
+If relevant, you can discuss what education means to each member of the family.
+Deschooling refers to a change in worldview.
+As we deschool, we and our children discover that learning can happen in multiple ways outside a classroom setting.

 Gradually easing into home education – deschooling

-It has been informally established that, the longer a child has been in school, the more time he or she needs to unwind and ‘deschool’ before beginning any formal study.
-Up to a month per year of schooling is sometimes given: so a child of ten who has been in school for five years may need up to five months of ‘deschooling’ without any guided study.
-Naturally this varies from child to child, but it’s best not to rush straight into a programme of formal education, particularly if your child has left school after a lot of stress.
-Building family relationships and boosting the child’s self-esteem is far more important.
+Experts have established informally the need for this period of unwinding, or deschooling.
+The longer a child has been in school, the more time he or she needs to unwind before beginning any formal study.
+Up to a month per year of schooling is sometimes given.
+So a child who has been in school for five years may need up to five months of ‘deschooling’.
+Naturally this varies from child to child.
+But it is usually best not to rush straight into a programme of formal education.
+Building family relationships and boosting the child’s self-esteem are far more important.

 You will also find that parents themselves need to ‘deschool’.
-We have to get past the idea that learning only happens in a classroom, in 40-minute periods, or with workbooks and pens.
-Education does not start at nine o’clock in the morning, nor does it necessarily stop in the middle of the afternoon.
+We have to get past the idea that learning only happens in a classroom.
+You need to forget about 40-minute periods.
+Many families abandon workbooks and pens.
+Education does not start at nine o’clock in the morning.
+Nor does it necessarily stop in the middle of the afternoon.

 In a sense everything your children do is educational, from the time they wake up until the time they go to sleep.
 More formal learning can also happen in different ways, depending on the child and the circumstances.
-Even in the early stages of home education, you can look out for ‘teaching moments’ when your child is interested in a topic, and asking questions.
-This is a cue to provide resources, if he wants them, and to help him develop the skills he needs to research his own answers.
+Even in the early stages of home education, you can look out for ‘teaching moments’.
+These happen whn your child is interested in a topic, and asks questions.
+This is a cue to provide resources, if he wants them.
+Then you can help him develop the skills he needs to research his own answers.
 Encourage your child to explore topics in any direction he likes.
 Learning can take place without any need to write the experience down.

 What are the educational ‘basics’ in the 21st century?